prabhu43/website/content/blog/container-from-scratch.md

 <!--more-->

-Before getting into containers, lets clearly understand what a process is?
+Before getting into containers, let's clearly understand what a process is?

 A process is created when a program is put into execution.